open-resources/physics_bank/content/public/018.Electrostatics/Electric Potential/Potential of a conducting pipe/Potential of a conducting pipe.md

     params_vars_title: Potential of a conducting pipe
 ---
 # {{ params_vars_title }}
-The surface charge density on a long straight hollow metallic pipe is Ï.
+The surface charge density on a long straight hollow metallic pipe is σ.
 Assume the pipe has a diameter of $2a$.

 <img src="OSUPv2p7_64.png" width=50 alt="Charged conducting pipe">